-Figure 1 shows data for imported whole soybeans.
-As the chart shows, cultivation is by far the biggest contributor to the global warming impact (excluding LUC).
+Figure 1 shows imported whole soybeans crushed in Europe imported from other countries for the European market.
+As the chart shows, cultivation is by far the biggest contributor to the global warming impact (excluding LUC) of soybean meal.
 Energy use (for machinery and irrigation), fertilizer (including lime) production and application and crop residue emissions are the most important parameters for the cultivation emissions.
 Countries with relatively low impact have relatively high yields, low fertilizer use and low energy use for machinery.

 For all countries of origin, cultivation represents the highest contribution to the total carbon footprint.
 Farm practices of U.S. soybean farmers have the secondlowest cultivation impact, after Argentina and before Brazil.
-In other primary soy- producing countries, farm cultivation has a larger contribution to greenhouse gas emissions due to lower yields, higher fertilizer use and higher energy consumption.
+In Europe's primary soy-producing countries, farm cultivation has a larger contribution to greenhouse gas emissions due to lower yields, higher fertilizer use and higher energy consumption.
+As this soy is regionally-produced for the European market, transport has a lower impact with the exception of Russia, which has an even larger transport footprint than both the U.S. and Argentina (which is driven primarily by truck transport).